Rosedale railway station

-Rosedale railway station is located on the Gippsland line in Victoria, Australia.
-It serves the town of Rosedale, and it opened on 1 June 1877.
+Rosedale railway station is a regional railway station on the Gippsland line, part of the Victorian railway network.
+It serves the town of Rosedale, in Victoria, Australia.
+Rosedale station is a ground level unstaffed station, featuring one side platform.
+It opened on 1 June 1877.

 History

 Rosedale opened on 1 June 1877, when the line was extended from Morwell to Sale.
 The station, like the township itself, was named after the wife of the leaseholder of Snakes Ridge, a pastoral run which was taken up in 1842 and was located to the north and south of present day Rosedale.

 In June 1987, Rosedale was abolished as an electric staff station, and was replaced with the electric staff section Traralgon – Sale.

 Platforms and services

 Rosedale has one platform.
 It is serviced by V/Line Bairnsdale line services.